 "Yeah, well it's true... okay, I just gotta go get something to eat now."

-I had never told Eddy that I had once believed I might be dreaming superheroes into existence, he wasn't a comics nerd like me would've only thought I was being stupid and silly.
-Hell, I hadn’t talked about any of it with anybody—except Carlito José, who’d been there.
+I had never once told Eddy that I had believed I might be dreaming superheroes into existence, he wasn't a comics nerd like me, he would've only thought I was being stupid and silly.
+Hell, I hadn't talked about any of it with anybody --except Carlito José, who'd been there.

 That news was so fantastic that I forgot about being hungry.
 Eddy told me some of it, then I went online to confirm the story.
 It was all over the Internet: in Zakkistan a group of about ten young people with super powers had broken President Juliette Shauchesko out of the Government's prison and now she was in charge of the country again, after ALL the corrupt officials had been put into that same prison the same day.
 The military had had a change of heart and were backing up President Shauchesko's new government.